 The project guides youths to participate in learning playlists that help them build competencies outlined by the National Research Council Canada (NRC), such as creative thinking, communication, teamwork, and more.
 These activities ultimately lead youths to produce concrete evidence that demonstrates such competencies.
 Youths give and receive feedback on their work through a peer evaluation process.
 Experts in the field, community partners, as well as leaders from UBC student associations provide additional feedback and guidance.
 Youths will build on their resume and practical experience, ultimately becoming more employable members of the workforce.

-Similar to music playlists organized by genres, Sky, Water, Earth activities are organized in playlists of their own: a series of experiences, resources and events connected by key themes and learning objectives.
-While there is a suggested path through the activities, learners experience the playlists in any order they choose, and choice over which activities they complete in a given list.
+Similar to music playlists organized by genres, Sky, Water, Earth activities are organized in playlists of their own: a series of experiences, resources, and events connected by key themes and learning objectives.
+While there is a suggested path through the activities, learners experience the playlists in any order they choose, and can check over which activities they complete in a given list.

-When a participant completes all the activities in a playlist, a unique real-life opportunity is unlocked.
-Examples of opportunities include free admission to networking events and science programs, job shadowing or one-on-one interviews with science graduates working in their fields, a presentation slot at a Faculty of Education event, LinkedIn recommendations, and more.
+When a participant completes all the activities in a playlist, a unique, real-life opportunity is unlocked.
+Examples of opportunities include free admission to networking events and science programs, job shadowing, one-on-one interviews with science graduates working in their fields, a presentation slot at a Faculty of Education event, LinkedIn recommendations, and more.

 - Three playlists on edX Edge.
 Playlists are open and free to all learners.

 - Three Connected Learning hackathon sessions that generated 12 learning activities, promoted the concept of connected learning and the project, and established partnerships with community partners.
 Community partners include the TELUS Science World, Vancouver Public Library, and more.

 Participants at the March 4 & 10 Connected Learning hackathon.

 Lisa McIntosh, Director of Learning, H.R.
 MacMillan Space Centre